equinor/appsec-fundamentals-authn-authz-cs/ex-05/doc/exploring_the_code.md

 ## Changes

 * We have introduced **session management**.
 * We are using the **silent log-in** functionality of MSAL.
 Previously when we wanted to read the inbox our app acquired an access token for each request to the MS Graph Api.
-Now our app is doing a lookup into the token cache, if the user is identified (using the session) and has a valid token for the scope that is requested - the existing token will be used (hence - no trip to Azure AD to acquire a token for each request).
+Now our app is doing a lookup into the token cache, if the user is identified (using the session) and has a valid token for the scope that is requested - the existing token will be used (hence - no trip to Microsoft Entra ID to acquire a token for each request).
 If a valid token does not exist - MSAL will get this, store it in the token cache - and the use it.
 * Sessions are stored "in-memory" at the client.
 The token cache for a "user" is stored in the session.
 * We are **protecting end-points**.
 Only authenticated users can access /showinbox
 * We have enhanced the /logout logic.
 It will remove the signed-in user from the token cache and destroy the app session.